pepijndevos/pepijndevos.github.com/_posts/2011-10-22-the-origin-of-language.markdown

 ![Map of French and Roman empire][2]

-If you look at a Dutch dictionary today, you can divide the words in 3 categories, Words that are a lot like German, Archaic and chic words from France and modern words from English.
+If you look at a Dutch dictionary today, you can divide most words in 3 categories, Words that are a lot like German, Archaic and chic words from France and modern words from English.

 Dutch is a lot like Common Lisp or Scala[^3].
 If we'd make a cheesy map of Europe with languages and paradigms overlaid, you'd see that natural languages are complected and *very* multi-paradigm.